BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 ## General Plan

-**Stasis** is a very interesting matchup because the opponent's deck doesn't necessarily try to kill you fast — it tries to bring you to a spot where you can no longer play.
+**Stasis** is a very interesting matchup because the opponent's deck doesn't necessarily try to kill you fast: it tries to bring you to a spot where you can no longer win.

-The opponent's typical plan is to wait for the moment when you've tapped out on your turn to try to resolve a threat: **Hermit Druid**, **Survival of the Fittest**, a mana creature, or a spell that gets neutralized.
+The opponent's typical plan is to wait for the moment when you've tapped out on your turn to try to resolve a threat that gets countered.
 In that window, when you're low on mana or completely tapped out, the opponent can land **Stasis** and turn the game into a lock.

 Your main goal is therefore very clear: